All Look Products

 Bike commuting: Clipless pedals boost efficiency over long distances; flat pedals let you wear regular shoes instead of cleats.

-Ski bindings connect your boots to your skis but must also release at the right moment.
-Release settings are known as DIN, and bindings come with a DIN range.
+Ski bindings secure your boots to your skis and release when needed.
+Release settings are known as DIN.

-Lower DIN: The binding releases with less pressure; ideal for lighter, moderate or cautious skiers.
+- Lower DIN: Releases with less force; best for lighter, beginner to intermediate or cautious skiers

-Pro tip: Brands often include the upper DIN value in the product name.
+Pro tip: Brands often include the highest DIN value in the product name.

 Boot compatibility

-Most new ski bindings are MNC (multi-norm compatible) and can work with nearly all boot types—GripWalk, Alpine and Walk to Ride.
+Most modern ski bindings are MNC (multi-norm compatible) and work with GripWalk, Alpine and Walk to Ride